NNAWGC

 Anyway, I was recently approached by yet another guy who said that the two Wotzats were to take their maiden flights on St Agnes Head in Cornwall in the near future and he was to take a video.

-Xmas festivities over and sure enough just into the New Year 2022, I was sent a link to the you tube video included below for your enjoyment.
-It looks a blustery and cold day, but hey, I'll let the video speak for itself.
+Xmas festivities over and sure enough just into the New Year 2022, I was sent a link to the you tube video.
+Sadly the video has been removed from YouTube but it looked a very blustery and cold day and the feedback from the new Wotzat owners were very complimentary, but you'll just have to take my word for it.........

 See you Soon.